 Since everything is contained in the image of normal neighborhoods we can lift $\zeta$ to $\gamma_1 \subset U(\alpha_1(s_0))$ and $\gamma_2 \subset U(\alpha_2(s_0))$ from the points $\alpha_1(s_0)$ and $\alpha_2(s_0)$, respectively -- note though that these lifts might not be unique.
 Let $\gamma_3$ be a path connecting $\gamma_1$ and $\gamma_2$ that lies outside of $f^{-1}(f(B_f))$.
 The path $f(\gamma_1\cup\gamma_2\cup\gamma_3)$ will be a loop based at $\beta(s_0)$ that consists of a line segment and a loop.
 The loop will lie outside of $f(B_f)$ (see bottom part of Figure \ref{fig:RadialLifts}).

-The image of the branch set is contained in a simplicial complex so if the normal neighborhood around $x_0$ is chosen to be sufficiently small the image of the branch set will be \emph{radial in the normal neighborhood}.
-By this we mean that it is contained in the union of $(n-2)$-dimensional planes whose intersection contains $f(x_0)$.
-We may choose the normal neighborhood $V$ of $z_0$ to be so small that the image of the branch set is also radial with respect to $z_0$ in this normal neighborhood $V$.
-The point $\beta(s_0)$ lies on a path between $f(z_0)$ and $f(x_0)$ so the branch set will be radial at $\beta(s_0)$ with respect to small enough normal domains as well; indeed, for any $w \in B(f(z_0),R) \cap f(B_f)$ the line segment $[w,f(z_0)]$ belongs to the branch, and so will the line $[w,f(x_0)]$.
-Additionally, for each $w' \in [w,f(z_0)]$, the line $[w',f(x_0)]$ will be in $f(B_f)$ and so we conclude that $f(B_f)$ contains the segment $[w,\beta(s_0)]$.
+By Lemma \ref{lemma:TopologicalNormalDomainLemma}, for any sufficiently small radius $\rho$, there exists a normal neighborhood of $z_0$ that maps onto $B(f(z_0),\rho)$.
+So we may choose a sufficiently small normal neighborhood of $z_0$, which we denote by $V$, for which image of the branch set in $V$ is also radial with respect to $f(z_0)$.
+The point $\beta(s_0)$ lies on a path between $f(z_0)$ and $f(x_0)$ so the image of the branch set will be radial at $\beta(s_0)$ with respect to small enough normal neighborhoods as well.
+Indeed, for any $w \in B(f(z_0),R)$ that does not lie in the simplicial complex containing $f(B_f)$, the line segments $[w,f(z_0)]$ and $[w,f(x_0)]$ will not belong to the simplicial complex that contains the image of the branch set (not including $f(z_0)$ and $f(x_0)$).
+Additionally, for each $w' \in [w,f(z_0)]$, the line $[w',f(x_0)]$ will not be in the simplicial complex containing $f(B_f)$ and so we conclude that the simplicial complex containing $f(B_f)$ does not intersect $[w,\beta(s_0)]$ except at $\beta(s_0)$.